thunfishpizza/battery_SOC/README.md

 ## Environment
 The stack is set up on a 64-bit MacOs11 desktop with Conda 4.9.2 and Python 3.7.6.
 A new environment is created and activated via terminal.
 To recreate:
 1. Clone the project Git repository.
-2. Create a conda environment for the accure project from within the project's root directory:
+2. Create a conda environment for the project from within the project's root directory:
-> conda env create --force -f environment.yml -n accure <br/>
+> conda env create --force -f environment.yml -n battery <br/>
-> conda activate accure
+> conda activate battery

 The "main.py" script executes the whole workflow and saves the output as a logfile in data/output.
 Total execution time is around 10 mins.
 > python main.py